lucasm/headly/README.md

 -  **Newest** — Breaking news headlines.

--  **Trusted journalism** — Sources approved by community, with focus on liberty of expression, critical sense, democracy and human rights.
+-  **Trusted journalism** — Sources approved by community, focused in liberty of expression, critical sense, democracy and human rights.

 -  **International** — Editions available by country.

--  **Accessibility** — Easy to read and navigate, fast on slow internet connections and featuring free access journalism above paywall.
+-  **Accessibility** — Easy to read and navigate, fast on slow connections and featuring free access journalism above paywall.

 -  **Real time fact-check** — SOON.

 ## Contributing

-You can [become a Patreon](https://patreon.com/lucasm) to support active development, help pay app costs and get benefits as early access.
+You can [become a supporter on Patreon](https://patreon.com/lucasm) to help pay app costs, maintain active development and get benefits as early access.

 Visit the [Discussions forum](https://github.com/lucasm/headly/discussions).